 - Allow to cool completely before storing in an air tight container in the fridge.

-* 1 teaspoon of white vinegar can be replaced by 1 tablespoon of corn syrup can be replaced with honey.
+* 1 teaspoon of white vinegar can be replaced by 1 tablespoon of corn syrup or honey.

 For a thinner caramel sauce, replace the 1 tablespoon of corn syrup with 2 tablespoons of water.